 1. Nikon PROSTAFF RIMFIRE II 3-9X40 – Best rimfire scope

-The first scope on our list the Nikon .22lr scope with its accurate and clear optics.
+The first scope on our list is the Nikon .22lr scope with its accurate and clear optics.
 This piece is guaranteed to be a worthy addition to your rimfire rifle.
-This is considerably the best selling rimfire scope and a well-deserved favorite of ours.
+This is considerably the best-selling rimfire scope and a well-deserved favorite of ours.

 - It has a sufficiently large 40mm objective lens.

 - The scope is quite compact yet lightweight at 12.3 inches in length and a weight of a meager 13.1 ounces, carrying this around is piece of cake.